Access full report

 TABLE OF CONTENT

 Have you ever felt like your organisation is caught up in the swirl of an AI arms race?
-All around, teams are piloting powerful AI projects.
-From sophisticated recommendation engines to predictive analytics, promising to revolutionise operations.
+All around, teams are piloting powerful AI projects, from sophisticated recommendation engines to predictive analytics, promising to revolutionise operations.

 But while the initial excitement is real, taking AI from clever experiments to robust, large-scale deployment is a whole different game.
 You might find yourself tripping over data issues time and again, as that first flush of AI sparkle starts to fade.

 Traditional Business Intelligence focused on aggregating information for dashboards and reports.
-AI and Machine Learning, though, put very different demands on your data: they thrive on highly granular, contextualised inputs, and care about detail and signal more than neat summaries.
+AI and Machine Learning, though, put very different demands on your data: they thrive on highly granular, contextualized inputs, and care about detail and signal more than neat summaries.
 If your data model doesn’t match what AI needs, you risk making the same transformation, integration, or data-cleaning effort over and over for each new model or project.
 That’s when “model drift,” unreliable pipelines, and fragile ops become the norm.

 Beyond performance, solid data modelling is crucial for explainable, compliant, reusable AI.
 Teams can trace why a prediction was made, protect sensitive information, and reapply learnings across different products with confidence.